-The Institutional Review Boards (IRBs) provide the primary review of all human research protocols and are organized under the Office of Research Integrity directed by Robert Malcolm, M.D, whom reports to the Associate Provost for Research.
+The Institutional Review Boards (IRBs) provide the primary review of all human research protocols and are organized under the Office of Research Integrity directed by Kathryn M. Magruder, Ph.D. who reports to the Associate Provost for Research.
 The Office of Research Integrity includes the Institutional Animal Care and Use Committee, the Institutional Biosafety Committee and the Research Integrity Committee.
-Additional internal review mechanisms are provided through Department Chairs, various mentoring groups, the Hollings Cancer Center Clinical Trials Office, our NIH-Supported General Clinical

-Research Center and the South Carolina Clinical and Translational Research Institute.
+Additional internal review mechanisms are provided through Department Chairs, various mentoring groups, the Hollings Cancer Center Clinical Trials Office and our South Carolina Clinical and Translational Research Institute.

-Research involving Human Subjects must be reviewed by the MUSC IRB where one or more of the following apply:
+Research involving Human Subjects must be reviewed by the MUSC IRB where one or more of the following apply.

 - i.
-The research is sponsored by this institution, or - ii.
-The research is conducted by or under the direction of an individual in connection with his/her institutional responsibilities, or - iii.
-The research is conducted by or under the direction of an individual who is receiving remuneration from the institution, or - iv.
-The research is conducted by or under the direction of an individual using any property or facility of this institution, or - v.
-The research involves the use of this institution's non-public information to identify or contact human research subjects for prospective subjects, or - vi.
-The institution's name is used in any way in connection with the study including procurement of sponsorship, announcement or advertisement or other recruitment of subjects.
+The research is sponsored by this institution. - ii.
+The research is conducted by or under the direction of an individual in connection with his/her institutional responsibilities. - iii.
+The research is conducted by or under the direction of an individual who is receiving remuneration from the institution. - iv.
+The research is conducted by or under the direction of an individual using any property or facility of this institution. - v.
+The research involves the use of this institution's non-public information to identify or contact human research subjects for prospective studies. - vi.
+The institution's name is used in any way in connection with the study including procurement of sponsorship, announcement, advertisement or other mechanisms for recruitment of subjects.